 Blooms Once, on Old Wood

 - Climbers: Climbers may repeat bloom.
 Prune these early, to remove winter damage and dead wood.
 Prune again, after flowering, to shape and keep their size in check.
+Remove and replace old and weakening long canes as needed.
+See more on how to prune and train climbing roses.

 - Bourbons and Portlands: These will repeat bloom, blooming on both new and old wood.
 Prune to remove dead wood before flowering.
 A harder pruning and shaping can be done after the first flowering.